 Before you go

 Below is information to help you plan your visit to Japan.
-Follow our travel advice and sign up to our social media channels for updates.
+Subscribe to our travel advice and follow our social media channels for important updates.

-Ticketing information can be found on the official Rugby World Cup Website.
+Information on venues, matches and ticketing can be found on the official Rugby World Cup website and ‘RWC 2019’ app.

 Local laws and customs

 Travel aware: local laws and customs

 There is a zero tolerance towards all drugs including recreational drugs such as marijuana.
 Penalties for possession, use and trafficking of illegal drugs can result in long jail sentences and heavy fines.
 For further information, please refer to our Travel Advice page